rogerpadilla/nukak/README.md

 ## <a name="entities"></a>:egg: Entities

+Take any dump class (DTO) and annotate it with the decorators from package '@uql/core/entity/decorator'.
-Notice that the inheritance between entities is optional
+Notice that the inheritance between entities is optional.

 ```typescript
 import { v4 as uuidv4 } from 'uuid';